Yielding and memory in a driven mean-field model of glasses: T he yielding transition

 In glassy systems undergoing a yielding transition, the emergence of large-scale hysteresis, as observed in Figs.~\ref{fig:fig1}a-b, is accompanied by an absorbing-to-diffusive transition in the system’s microscopic trajectories~\cite{Fiocco2013-ak,Regev2013-ff,Regev2015-vq,Kawasaki2016-nb,Leishangthem2017-sw,Jin2018-cy,Parmar2019-wj,Schinasi-Lemberg2020-ry,Das2020-cw,Yeh2020-ve,Bhaumik2021-mr,Goswami2025-qv,Liu2022-hq,Parley2022-id,Fielding_prl_oscillatory_shear_2024,Knowlton2014-cl,Hima-Nagamanasa2014-nt,Ghosh2022-fc}.
 That is, below the transition the system periodically visits exactly the same microscopic state after an integer numbers of cycles, i.e., an absorbing state accompanied by no or minute dissipation, while above the transition the behavior is diffusive, characterized by non-periodic trajectories and significant dissipation.
 In Fig.~\ref{fig:fig1}c, we plot the (stroboscopic) energy at the end of each deformation cycle as a function of $n$, for 3 of the values of $f_0$ used in Fig.~\ref{fig:fig1}a (see legend).
 It is observed that the microscopic trajectories in the model undergo an absorbing-to-diffusive transition, indicating that an yielding transition occurs at a driving amplitude slightly larger than $f_0\=0.16$.
 In Fig.~\ref{fig:fig1}d, we present the corresponding results for the computer glass, yet again revealing striking similarities.

 In Fig.~\ref{fig:fig2}a, we plot the average steady-state stroboscopic energy $U_{\rm ss}$ in the model (at $f(t)\=0$, per oscillator) as a function of $f_0$.
 As implied by Figs.~\ref{fig:fig1}a-b, $U_{\rm ss}(f_0)$ initially decreases with increasing $f_0$, indicating mechanical annealing, a process in which the system visits deeper energy minima, as extensively observed~\cite{Fiocco2013-ak,Leishangthem2017-sw,Parmar2019-wj,Schinasi-Lemberg2020-ry,Das2020-cw,Yeh2020-ve,Bhaumik2021-mr,Goswami2025-qv,Liu2022-hq,Parley2022-id}.
 Mechanical annealing is maximal at $f_0\!\simeq\!0.2$, close to the above-mentioned estimate of the yielding amplitude, above which $U_{\rm ss}(f_0)$ increases.
 In Fig.~\ref{fig:fig2}b, we plot the average fraction of reversible/periodic (marked by $\mathcal{R}$) and irreversible/non-periodic (marked by $\mathcal{I}$) steady-states as a function of $f_0$.
 A crossover between the two types of steady-states occurs close to the position of the minimum of $U_{\rm ss}(f_0)$, which we hereafter denote as the yielding amplitude $f_{\rm y}(J\=0.5)\!\simeq\!0.2$.
+We verified that this yielding amplitude essentially remains unchanged when $N$ is increased.

 Next, we consider fluctuations quantified through the cycle-to-cycle (stroboscopic) mean square displacement of the individual oscillators